SolarPerformanceInsight/SolarPerformanceInsight.github.io/usecases.md

 **Use case narrative**: This use case assumes that the user has the original weather data used to predict performance, and has the predicted performance retained from the original simulations or has used an SPI model to calculate predicted performance (1.A) from the original weather data.
-The framework calculates expected performance from the actual weather.
+The platform calculates expected performance from the actual weather.
 Comparing expected performance to predicted performance requires adjusting the expected performance for the differences between actual weather and the weather conditions assumed for the predicted performance.